Persistent Animal Identification Leveraging Non-Visual Markers: Introduction

 Our solution starts from training and running a mouse detector on each frame, and grouping the detections together with a tracker \cite{VL_051} to produce a set of tracklets, as shown in Fig.\ \ref{FIG_ARCHITECTURE}(c).
 We then formulate an assignment problem to \emph{identify} each tracklet as belonging to a mouse (based on \gls{rfid} data) or a dummy object (to capture spurious tracklets).
 This problem is solved using \gls{ilp}, see Fig.\ \ref{FIG_ARCHITECTURE}(f).
 Tracking is used to reduce the complexity of the problem relative to a frame-wise approach and implicitly enforce temporal continuity for the solution.

 The problem setup is not standard \gls{mot}, since we go beyond tracking by \emph{identifying} individual tracklets using additional \gls{rfid} information which provides persistent unique identifiers for each animal.
 Our main contribution is thus to formulate this \emph{object identification} as an assignment problem, and solve it using \gls{ilp}.
 A key part of the model is a principled probabilistic treatment for modelling detections from the coarse localization information, which is used to provide assignment weights to the \gls{ilp}.

-Finally we emphasize that we are solving a real-world problem which is of considerable importance to the biological community (\gls{impc}, \cite{PHT_003}), and which needs to scale up to thousands of hours of data in an efficient manner --- this necessarily affects some of our design choices.
+We emphasize that we are solving a real-world problem which is of considerable importance to the biological community (as per the \gls{impc} \cite{PHT_013}), and which needs to scale up to thousands of hours of data in an efficient manner --- this necessarily affects some of our design choices.
+More generally, with Home-Cage monitoring systems being more readily available to scientists \parencite{MS_004}, there are serious efforts in maximising their use\footnote{See \eg the TEATIME consortium \url{https://www.cost-teatime.org/}}.
+Consequently there is a real need for analysis methods like ours, particularly where multiple animals are co-housed.

 In this paper we first frame our problem in light of recent efforts (\sect \ref{S_RELATED_WORK}), indicating how our situation is quite unique in its formulation.
-We discuss our approach from a theoretical perspective in \sect \ref{S_METHODS}, postponing the implementation details to \sect \ref{S_IMPLEMENTATION}.
-Finally, we showcase the utility of our solution through rigorous experiments (\sect \ref{S_EXPERIMENTS}) which allows us to analyse its merits in some depth.
-Details for replicating our experimental setups (including parameter fine-tuning) as well as deeper theoretical insights is relegated to the \supp.
-We also released our code together with some video clips of our framework in action at \url{https://github.com/michael-camilleri/TIM}.
+We discuss our approach from a theoretical perspective in \sect \ref{S_METHODS}, postponing the implementation mechanics to \sect \ref{S_IMPLEMENTATION}.
+Finally, we showcase the utility of our solution through rigorous experiments (\sect \ref{S_EXPERIMENTS}) on our dataset which allows us to analyse its merits in some depth.
+A more detailed description of the dataset, details for replicating our experimental setups (including parameter fine-tuning) as well as deeper theoretical insights are relegated to the \supp.
+The curated dataset, together with code and some video clips of our framework in action are available at \url{https://github.com/michael-camilleri/TIDe} (see \sect\ref{S_CONCLUSION} and Appendix A in the Supplementary Document for details).